Skip to main content

 Hispanic Heritage Month

-To celebrate the Heritage Months, we invited OSCPA members to share their experiences on the importance of centering culture, tradition, and identity while navigating the personal and professional world.
+To center diversity, equity and inclusion efforts, we invited OSCPA members to share their experiences on culture and identity while navigating the personal and professional world.

 Seleste Sanchez